Childhood and Education Journey of Justin Verlander in Timeline

 Discover the defining moments in the early life of Justin Verlander.
 From birth to education, explore key events.

-Justin Verlander is a professional baseball pitcher currently playing for the San Francisco Giants.
+Justin Verlander is a highly decorated American professional baseball pitcher, currently playing for the San Francisco Giants.
 He previously played for the Detroit Tigers, Houston Astros, and New York Mets.
-He is a three-time Cy Young Award winner and an AL MVP, widely regarded as one of baseball's greatest pitchers.
+Widely regarded as one of the greatest pitchers ever, Verlander is a three-time Cy Young Award winner and an American League MVP.
+His career is marked by sustained excellence and significant achievements in Major League Baseball.

 February 20, 1983: Justin Verlander Born